 convex, sometimes with a central umbo, that flattens with age.
-In colour, it varies between orange-brown and a dull chestnut, and the surface is dry and matt.
-The margin is often has tiny lobes, and can be crimped or crisped.
+It varies between orange-brown and a dull chestnut in colour, and the surface is dry and matt.
+The margin often has tiny lobes and can be crimped or crisped.
 Gills

-at first ochraceous-buff, becoming cinnamon, adnate or slightly decurrent, narrow and fairly crowded.
-Spores
+at first ochraceous-buff, becoming pale cinnamon with a pinkish tinge, adnate or slightly decurrent, narrow and fairly crowded.
+Stem

 on the www.first-nature.com web site.

 Many mushrooms are poisonous and some are lethally poisonous.
 It can be very difficult to distinguish between an edible and a poisonous mushroom.
 Because of that, we recommend that you never eat wild mushrooms, and this site does not contain any information about the edibility or toxicity of mushrooms.

 Although efforts have been made to ensure accuracy on this website, the information may contain errors and omissions.
 Therefore, the information presented here is for informational purposes only and should not be relied upon as any basis for consuming any plants or mushrooms.